Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DATA AND RESULTS

 \subsubsection{Classifiers}

-After training, the better-performing models could be tested with the actual data from the reactor.
+After training, the better performing models could be tested with the actual data from the reactor.
 Data from the reactor could be formatted into vectors and used by the model to predict outputs.
+A digital twin may leverage these classifier models to identify operational states and transitions, critical for dynamic synchronization with the physical system.
 Confusion matrices were used to visualize how well the data performed on the original dataset.
 The result is shown in Figure \ref{fig:12}.

-Precision and recall of the models could also be calculated to determine the best performers.
+Precision and recall of the models could also be calculated to determine which were the best performers.

-It can be seen that the reactivity models produced better results than the rod height models.
+It can be seen that the reactivity models produced better results than the rod height models on the high end.
 The internal accuracy metrics of some of the models are listed in Tables \ref{tb:internal_accuracy_a1}, \ref{tb:internal_acuracy_d1}, and \ref{tb:internal_acuracy_e1}.